fderepas/unix_memo/markdown/stacktrace.md

-This page tells how to display a demangled stack trace for a c++ program under linux.
+This page tells how to display a demangled stack trace for a c++ program under Linux.

 We used the ```backtrace``` and ```backtrace_symbols``` system calls.